adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 Beverley Jacobs, CM, LLB, LLM, PhD is a member of the Bear Clan, Mohawk Nation of the Haudenosaunee Confederacy.
 She is Associate Dean (Academic) at the Faculty of Law, University of Windsor and she practices law part-time at her home community of Six Nations of the Grand River Territory.
 Beverley has obtained a Bachelor of Law Degree from the University of Windsor in 1994, a Master of Law Degree from the University of Saskatchewan in 2000 and a PhD from the University of Calgary in 2018.
 Beverley is also a consultant/researcher/writer/public speaker.
 Her work centres around ending gendered colonial violence against Indigenous people and restoring Indigenous laws, beliefs, values, and traditions.

+### Lars Kirkhusmo Pharo

+Professor of Religion and Ethics, Nord University

+### Sandra Klein

+Université de Liège

+### Randy Kritkausky

+Randy Kritkausky is an enrolled tribal member of the Citizen Potawatomi Nation.
+He is a founder of ECOLOGIA, an international environmental organization that works on the planet’s more extreme challenges, and formerly professor at Keystone College, research scholar at Middlebury College, and Erasmus Mundus Scholar at the Central European University in Budapest and Lund University in Sweden.
+He lives in Vermont.

+### Jordan Loewen-Colon
+[Dr. Jordan Loewen-Colón](https://www.jordanbradyloewen.com/) is the AI, Ethics, and Data Justice Fellow at Queen's University's School of Computing.
+His expertise is in philosophy and experiential design, where he researches and consults for new reality media projects (Video Games, Artificial Intelligence, and Virtual Reality), involving mysticism, altered states, and psychedelics.

 ### Dana Lloyd

 Dana Lloyd is Assistant Professor of Global Interdisciplinary Studies and Affiliated Faculty, Center for Peace and Justice Education at Villanova University.
 She is the author of *Land Is Kin: Sovereignty, Religious Freedom, and Indigenous Sacred Sites* (University Press of Kansas, 2023).
 She holds a PhD in Religion from Syracuse University, and a law degree and an LLM from Tel Aviv University's Faculty of Law.
 [Faculty Bio](https://www1.villanova.edu/university/liberal-arts-sciences/programs/global/faculty/biodetail.html?mail=dana.lloyd@villanova.edu&xsl=bio_long)

+### Jason Long

+Youngstown State University, History and Political Science

 ### Gaeñ hia uh/Betty Lyons